Wolox/wor-authentication/README.md

 ### Basic configuration

-As we have already said, this gem lets you authenticate people in your application.
+As we have already said, this gem lets you authenticate entities in your application.
 To get that done, we must define some controller from which all other controllers will have to extend to have only-authenticated routes.
 So, let's do that in our `ApplicationController.rb`:
 ```ruby
 class ApplicationController < ActionController::Base
   include Wor::Authentication::Controller